-The process of storing and transmitting data in digital format is in effect increasing the signal to noise ratio (SNR or S/N).
-There are no low level signals, just highs and lows.
-Digital electronics "decides" on whether a bit is high or low depending on whether it is within a high or low band of voltages.
+The process of storing and transmitting data in digital format is in effect increasing the signal-to-noise ratio (SNR or S/N).
+There are no low-level signals, just highs and lows.
+Digital electronics "decide" on whether a bit is high or low depending on whether it is within a high or low band of voltages.

 Once a signal is sampled and the data is converted to a series of numbers in memory, lots of things can be done with it.